twisted/quotient/README.txt

  * Log in as the new user

-Note that you *must* point your browser to 127.0.0.1, not localhost.
-This is because Mantissa expects domains to contain at least one '.'.
-See ticket #1656 for more information.
+Note that you *must* point your browser to "localhost".
+This is because you created a user "admin@localhost", from which Mantissa derived the fact that "localhost" is a domain which it is responsible for.
+Signup is only allowed for domains Mantissa believes itself to be responsible.

 You should see Quotient running in your browser.